 You are the key to care.

-The Grande Prairie Regional Hospital Foundation cares about the future of healthcare for our communities and our families.
-By following this mission, we are able to support the vision of engaging with our communities to support excellence in healthcare.
+Like you, the Grande Prairie Regional Hospital Foundation cares about the future of healthcare for your communities and families.
+By following this mission, together we can support the vision of engaging with you and your community to support excellence in healthcare.

-Through the Key to Care Capital Campaign Cabinet, the Grande Prairie Regional Hospital Foundation is looking forward to the future, creating ways to enhance care in our region today and for generations to come.
+Through the Key to Care Capital Campaign, the Grande Prairie Regional Hospital Foundation is looking forward to the future, creating ways to enhance care in your region today and for generations to come.

 For more information or to donate to the Key to Care Campaign please contact Dawn Miller at firstname.lastname@example.org or 780-832-6471.

 Through this program, your monthly gift will make an impact on the level of healthcare in your region for your family, friends. colleagues, neighbours and yourself.
 Your donations will purchase equipment, fund programs and continue to improve the quality of healthcare at your hospitals.

 An affordable gift that is automatically donated puts you in control.
 You can modify or cancel at any time.
 You will receive one receipt at the end of the year to make it easy at tax time.
 Once you are set up, you can feel good knowing you’re making a difference.
 Monthly gifts reduce administrative costs, cutting down on processing and tax receipting.
 Reliable monthly gifts make it easier for us to plan ahead!

 Loss is never easy, often you can’t find the words you want to share with your family or friends.
 It is a highly individualized experience, but when your loved one dies, it can also provide a unique perspective.

 By making a donation to the Grande Prairie Regional Hospital Foundation in the name of a loved one who has passed you will help the memory of them to live on.

 With an accumulated donation of $1,000 or more a commemorative plaque is engraved with your loved one’s name and is placed on the Memorial Wall in the hospital.